berteh/synfig-import-labels/README.md

-START_SUFFIX = ""                   # suffix to add to a label-start keyframe, to distinguish it from label-end frame END_SUFFIX = " - end"               # suffix to add to a label-end keyframe, to distinguish it from label-start frame OVERWRITE_KEYFRAMES_WITH_SAME_NAME = False   # set to True to replace keyframe with exact same description GENERATE_OBJECTS = True             # set to True to generate objects (such as text layers) for each label
+START_SUFFIX = ""                   # suffix to add to a label-start keyframe, to distinguish it from label-end frame END_SUFFIX = " - end"               # suffix to add to a label-end keyframe, to distinguish it from label-start frame OVERWRITE_KEYFRAMES_WITH_SAME_NAME = False   # set to True to replace keyframe with exact same description GENERATE_OBJECTS = True             # set to True to generate objects (typically text layers) for each label
 #
 # settings below only matter to object generation. don't bother if GENERATE_OBJECTS is False.
+Some settings apply only to some templates.
 TEMPLATE_NAME = "popping-text"  # the name of template you want to use. must be located in templates/ subdirectory, with .xml extension. default is "popping-text"
 SPLIT_WORDS = False             # split each word in a separate object WAYPOINT_TYPE = "halt"          # one of: constant, auto, linear, clamped, halt